-Students may audit courses with the consent of the instructor concerned but they must formally register as auditors in these courses.
+2. Students may audit courses with the consent of the instructor concerned but they must formally register as auditors in these courses.
 Audited courses are not given grades.
+Within the normal time limits delineated in 13(c) for changing courses, a student may request permission to change from regular registration status in a course to auditing.